 Avoid tobacco because it may irritate the sores.
 Smoking can also make you more susceptible to sores.

-If your sores don’t improve, ask your doctor about topical mouth medications.
+If your sores don’t improve, ask your doctor about topical or liquid mouth medications.

 Take over-the-counter pain medication, such as Tylenol (acetaminophen), if necessary.
 Ask your doctor first.)